jadzeidan/user-guides/_includes/shared/setup.md

 ![alt text]({% link assets/images/BitBox02_wizard/step2.png %})

 If both codes match please confirm on your {{include.product}}.
 Then click "Continue" in the BitBox App.
-### Step 3: Choose if you want to create a new wallet or restore an existing wallet
+### Step 3: Create new wallet or restore an existing wallet

 Now you are asked to choose if you want to create a new wallet or restore an existing wallet.

 ![alt text]({% link assets/images/BitBox02_wizard/step3.png %})

-- If this is the first time you create a wallet, choose "Create Wallet".

 - If you already used a {{include.product}} before and you want to restore your wallet from your backup choose "Restore Backup" and follow [this guide]({% link bitbox02/Basic-features/restore_from_backup.md %})

 - If you used a different hardware wallet before and you want to restore from the seed phrase created by that other wallet, choose "Restore from BIP-39 mnemonic" and follow [this guide]({% link 404.html %}) (TODO)
 >**Attention**: The BitBox02 only supports Segwit (starting with 3...) and Native-Segwit (starting with bc1....) accounts.
 If you import a seed phrase that you used with the Legacy address format (starting with 1...) you won't see these coins in the BitBox App.
 We recommend you to move these coins to a Segwit or Native-Segwit account.

+- If this is the first time you create a wallet, choose "Create Wallet" and continue reading this guide.

 ### Step 4: Create a wallet
 First you need to give your wallet a name.
 This name can be anything, choose a name that you will recognise in the future when you might need to restore from your backup.